-It is, in my opinion, one of the the most useful tools I’ve seen for training Chinese listening comprehension.
+It is, in my opinion, one of the the most useful tools I’ve seen for training Chinese listening comprehension (read my Glossika review).
 Definitely not a conventional course but you’ll be amazed at how effective it is at improving your fluency if you use it daily.

 Available in both mainland and Taiwanese Mandarin.